-Sources of Employee Data (Indirect Collection)
+Sources of Employee Data & Indirect Collection

-In some cases, employee data may be obtained from sources other than the employee directly.
+In most cases, we collect personal data directly from you.
+In some cases, however, employee data may be obtained from sources other than the employee directly.
 These sources include:

-1. HR and Payroll Systems - Information such as employment history, salary details, benefits, and performance records may be generated and maintained within HR and payroll software.

-- 2. Line Managers and Supervisors Feedback, performance appraisals, absence records, and disciplinary actions may be recorded by an employee's line manager or other supervisors. - 3.
+- 1. HR and Payroll Systems Information such as employment history, salary details, benefits, and performance records may be generated and maintained within HR and payroll software. - 2.
+Line Managers and Supervisors Feedback, performance appraisals, absence records, and disciplinary actions may be recorded by an employee's line manager or other supervisors. - 3.
 IT and Security Systems Data such as login records, access control logs, and email monitoring may be collected for cybersecurity, compliance, or operational purposes. - 4.
-Third-Party Service Providers External providers such as occupational health services, background check companies, training providers, or benefits administrators may supply data relating to medical assessments, DBS checks, professional qualifications, or pension schemes. - 5.
+Third-Party Service Providers External providers such as recruiters, occupational health services, background check companies, training providers, or benefits administrators may supply data relating to medical assessments, DBS checks, professional qualifications, or pension schemes. - 5.
 Colleagues and Other Employees Data about an employee may be collected through peer feedback, whistleblowing reports, or grievance procedures. - 6.
-Regulatory Bodies and Government Agencies Authorities such as HMRC, the Home Office, or regulatory bodies may provide data for tax, immigration status, professional licensing, or compliance purposes. - 7.
-Publicly Available Sources In some cases, information may be gathered from public sources such as LinkedIn, professional registers, or published articles where relevant to employment or regulatory requirements.
+Regulatory Bodies and Government Agencies Authorities such as HMRC, the Home Office, or regulatory bodies may provide data for tax, immigration status, professional licensing, or compliance purposes.

+7. Publicly Available Sources - In some cases, information may be gathered from public sources such as LinkedIn, professional registers, or published articles where relevant to employment or regulatory requirements.